Will All Organisations Accept Both NPCs And National Police Check?

 The checks undergone through Crime Check Australia are valid across all states and territories of Australia, so whether your ordered check is under a specific title like those above, our online service can still help you order yours no matter where you reside.

 Where Is My Police Check Valid?

-The National Police Certificate is a nationwide official certificate that maintains validity across the different states and territories of Australia.
+The National Police Check is a nationwide official certificate that maintains validity across the different states and territories of Australia.
 These may also be referred to as:

 - Criminal Background Check

 - National Police Check

 Crime Check Australia provides National Police Checks which are valid in the following states: